 Asuncion Travel Guide

-Although Asunción lacks traditional tourist attractions like distinctive geographical landmarks, sandy beaches, or significant monuments, it has its own kind of charm for those on holiday in Paraguay.
-The downtown area is as dirty and dilapidated as you might expect of a former South American police state, with peeling colonial and beaux-arts buildings dotted with interesting museums and a few scattered monuments, and chaotic traffic belching exhaust on crowded streets.
+Although Asuncion lacks heavyweight tourist attractions like distinctive geographical landmarks, sandy beaches, or significant monuments, it has its own kind of charm for those on holiday in Paraguay.

-Yet Asunción has a lively spirit, and though its suburbs lack the old-world colonial look of the downtown area, they boast shopping malls, good restaurants, and lively nightlife, especially in the northeast towards Villa Morra.
+The downtown area may have seen better days but there is a resilient romance to the neglected colonial and beaux-arts buildings, and some interesting museums and monuments to check out.
+The suburbs lack the old-world colonial aesthetic of the downtown area but they do boast shopping malls, good restaurants, and a fun nightlife, especially in the northeast towards Villa Morra.

-Sightseeing in Asunción is pleasantly accomplished on a sunny day with a walking tour of the downtown area; key sights include the Versailles-style Palacio de Gobierno the National Cathedral, the Casa Viola museum and the Botanical Gardens.
-The Mercado Quatro is a whole neighbourhood of market space, and is a great place to buy souvenirs in Asunción.
+Sightseeing in Asuncion is pleasantly accomplished on a sunny day with a walking tour of the downtown area: popular sights include the Versailles-style Palacio de Gobierno, the National Cathedral, the Casa Viola Museum, and the Botanical Gardens.
+The Mercado Quatro is a whole neighbourhood of market space and is a great place to buy souvenirs in Asuncion.

-The political, cultural, and economic heart of Paraguay, Asunción is worth a visit of several days.
-It also makes a great base for excursions to Ciudad del Este and Iguazu Falls, which is located only 201 miles (324km) away on the border of Argentina and Brazil.
+The political, cultural, and economic heart of Paraguay, Asuncion is a lively city and worth a visit for travellers in the region.
+It also makes a great base for excursions to popular attractions like Ciudad del Este and Iguazu Falls, located only 201 miles (324km) away, near Paraguay's border with Argentina and Brazil.

 Become our Asuncion Travel Expert

 We are looking for contributors for our Asuncion travel guide.
 If you are a local, a regular traveller to Asuncion or a travel professional with time to contribute and answer occasional forum questions, please contact us.